kirarpit/the-odd-blog/minimal-mistakes/_posts/2020-01-17-post-installation-setup-for-ubuntu.md

 - Another quite annoying thing is cursor jumping around when you are typing something.
 Thank me later and disable the touchpad while typing by doing the following:
 	- Install dconf-editor: `sudo apt install dconf-editor`
 	- Create a disable-while-typing key and set it to True: `dconf write org/gnome/desktop/peripherals/touchpad/disable-while-typing true`

+### Enable Palm Detection
+- Apparently, disabling touchpad while typing is not enough to prevent you from infuriating cursor jumps while typing.
+So, we need to enable palm detection that would disable palm touch.
+- Add the line `Option "PalmDetection" "True"` in touchpad Section in the file `/usr/share/X11/xorg.conf.d/40-libinput.conf` after driver line.

 ### Enable touchpad gestures using libinput-gestures
 - Add current user to the 'input' group: `sudo gpasswd -a $USER input`.
 This change takes affect only on the next log in.